khulnasoft/pg_graphql/docs/khulnasoft.md

-The Supabase GraphQL API is automatically reflected from your database's schema using [pg_graphql](https://github.com/khulnasoft/pg_graphql).
+The Khulnasoft GraphQL API is automatically reflected from your database's schema using [pg_graphql](https://github.com/khulnasoft/pg_graphql).
 It supports:

 - Basic CRUD operations (Create/Read/Update/Delete)
 - Support for Tables, Views, Materialized Views, and Foreign Tables